Fermionic partial tomography via classical shadows: Supplementary numerical calculations

-While this expression holds for any fermionic observable, the weights $ h_{\bm{\mu}} $ of physical Hamiltonians are usually nonzero only up to $ k = 2 $ (e.g., in electronic structure).
-In particular, we numerically studied a sample of molecular Hamiltonians at equilibrium nuclear geometry, obtained through OpenFermion~\cite{openfermion} interfaced with the Psi4 electronic structure package~\cite{psi4}.
+For the numerical studies presented here, we consider a sample of molecular Hamiltonians (hence $ k = 2 $) at equilibrium nuclear geometry, obtained through OpenFermion~\cite{openfermion} interfaced with the Psi4 electronic structure package~\cite{psi4}.
 We used a minimal STO-3G orbital basis set to generate these Hamiltonians, except for the $ \mathrm{H}_2 $ molecule, which was represented in the 6-31G basis.

-In Table~\ref{tab:H_variances} we compare our classical shadows (CS) $ \mathcal{U}_{\FGU} $ ensemble against two prominent methods for electronic structure:~a strategy based on a low-rank factorization of the coefficient tensor, termed basis-rotation grouping (BRG)~\cite{huggins2019efficient}, and a locally biased adaptation on classical shadows (LBCS)~\cite{hadfield2020measurements}.
+In Table~\ref{tab:H_variances} we compare our classical shadows (CS) $ \mathcal{U}_{\FGU} $ ensemble against two prominent measurement schemes for electronic-structure Hamiltonians:~a strategy based on a low-rank factorization of the coefficient tensor, termed basis-rotation grouping (BRG)~\cite{huggins2019efficient}, and a locally biased adaptation on classical shadows (LBCS)~\cite{hadfield2020measurements}.
 For reference, we also report the variance under standard classical shadows with Pauli measurements~\cite{huang2020predicting}.
+The expressions for the variances in terms of the Hamiltonian terms and a reference state $ \rho $ (taken here to be the ground state) are provided in their respective references.
+While we provide a state-independent upper bound in \cref{sec:arb_observable_appendix}, the exact variance expression for our $ \mathcal{U}_\FGU $ ensemble on arbitrary observables has been derived in Refs.~\cite{wan2022matchgate,ogorman2022fermionic}.

 Note that, in order to compare fairly between the deterministic (BRG) and randomized methods (CS, LBCS), we reframe the deterministic measurement scheduling such that an equivalent variance quantity may be computed.
-This principle was also used in the numerical comparisons of Ref.~\cite{hadfield2020measurements}, which we generalize below.
+This principle was also used in the numerical comparisons of Ref.~\cite{hadfield2020measurements}, which we generalize here.
+We decompose the target Hamiltonian as